 Review of integrity of business partners

-In some situations, SSAB reviews the integrity of our business partners more closely.
-SSAB has an instruction for business ethics reviews that mainly covers agents and distributors in high risk areas.
-The instruction means that SSAB may not enter into or renew agreements with business partners that are within the typical risk areas for corruption, before an initial assessment showing that such partners respect our fundamental rules of business ethics.
+SSAB has an instruction document for business ethics reviews that mainly covers agents and distributors in high risk areas.
+SSAB may not enter into or renew agreements with business partners that are within the typical risk areas for corruption, before an initial assessment showing that such partners respect our fundamental rules of business ethics.

 Contracts with suppliers refer to the Supplier Sustainability Policy, which states that all forms of corruption and bribery are unacceptable and that suppliers should work against all forms of corruption and bribery.
 SSAB entered into or renewed 50 raw material contracts during 2018–2019 and 37 (74%) of these contracts refer to the Supplier Sustainability Policy and the other contracts contain similar wording (data refers to the Nordic part of the procurement organization).